ziman/lightyear/README.md

 operator will evaluate both its arguments eagerly by default.
 In order to lazily evaluate different parsing branches we are required to use a special operator:
 `<|>|`.
 In general, all recursive calls of combinators have to occur in a lazy context.
+(With mutual recursion, the call cycle has to be broken by laziness in at least one place.)

 In the wild, it might look like this: